 It’s happened to a lot of us—enjoying a nice walk with our dogs until we happen upon a pile of something disgusting and they just have to roll in it.
 What makes a dog want to roll in garbage, poop, or dead animals?

-Well, like running around after pooping, there are a lot of theories, but none of them are certain.
+Well, like running around after pooping—and a lot of funny dog stuff—there are a lot of theories, but none of them are certain.
 Dogs could be doing it to mask their scent or because what smells terrible to us might smell different (and good) to them.

 6. Digging Holes

 You spend a lot of time maintaining your lawn, only to go outside and find your dog halfway into a crater they’ve been digging.
+Why is my dog digging holes all of a sudden?
 It might be frustrating for you, but for them, it’s perfectly natural.
 They might simply be following their instincts or denning, a behavior common in breeds such as Huskies.